abrahamp47/Interview-Prep/6 - Main Notes/Djikstra's Algorithm.md

 # Djikstra's Algorithm

-It is the algorithm to find the shortest path in a weight grap
+It is the algorithm to find the shortest path in a weight graph

 # References